oracle/oracle-database-operator/docs/sidb/README.md

     **NOTE**
     * Apex Administrator for pdbs other than `.spec.databaseRef.pdbName` has to be created manually.
 More Info on creating Apex Administrator can be found at [APEX_UTIL.CREATE_USER]<https://docs.oracle.com/en/database/oracle/application-express/21.1/aeapi/CREATE_USER-Procedure.html#GUID-95721E36-4DAB-4BCA-A6F3-AC2BACC52A66>
     * By default, the full development runtime environment is initialized in APEX.
 It can be changed manually to the runtime environment.
 For this, `apxdevrm.sql` script should be run after connecting to the primary database from the ORDS pod as the sys user with sysdba privilage.
 Please click the [link](https://docs.oracle.com/en/database/oracle/application-express/21.2/htmig/converting-between-runtime-and-full-development-environments.html#GUID-B0621B40-3441-44ED-9D86-29B058E26BE9) for detailed instructions.
-  **Uninstall APEX:**
-  * Set `.spec.installApex` to false in [config/samples/sidb/singleinstancedatabase.yaml](config/samples/sidb/singleinstancedatabase.yaml)
-  * If you install APEX again, re-configure APEX with ORDS again.

-    More info on Application Express can be found at <https://apex.oracle.com/en/>

 * ### Multiple Replicas

     Currently only single replica mode is supported